jonasberg034/Kubernetes/kubernetes.md

 > echo -n '1f2d1e2e67df' > ./password.txt

 - Create files needed for the rest of the example.

+> kubectl create secret --help

+Outputs:
+- Available Commands:
+  docker-registry   Create a secret for use with a Docker registry generic           Create a secret from a local file, directory, or literal value tls               Create a TLS secret

 > kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt